 \subsection{Landau level projection and matrix geometry (arbitrary $I$ and $N$)}

-We have obtained the matrix geometry at the quantum limit and the classical limit.
+We have obtained the matrix geometry either at the quantum limit and at the classical limit.
 Here, we apply the Landau level projection to derive more general results.
-The explicit form of the $SO(5)$ monopole harmonics is crucial in the present analysis.
+The explicit form of the $SO(5)$ monopole harmonics is crucial in the analysis.